CamaraLab/GWProt/docs/distortion_scaling.rst

 ----------------
 We choose a *scaling function* :math:`f` such that :math:`f(0) = 0`, :math:`f` is strictly
 increasing, and :math:`f` is concave down.
 The square root function, :math:`f(x) = \sqrt{x}`,
-works well in practice.
-For each protein, we apply :math:`f` to all entries in its intra-protein distance matrix before running GW.
+works well in practice and is the default value.
+For each protein, we apply :math:`f` to all entries in its intra-protein distance matrix before running GW, where we align it with other proteins scaled with the same :math:`f`.

 .. note::
    Distortion scaling can also be used with FGW in the same way as with GW.
 However, it is